jlblatt/Hollowbot/README.md

 Hollowbot is an attempt to create an open-source framework for a reddit bot to crawl, interpret, and respond to comments.
 Users deploying the bot can provide a configuration/ruleset to control its behavior.

 /r/hollowbot is its testing sub.
+Feel free to test or ask questions here.

 Hollowbot is currently in BETA.